lightlyss/koakuma/README.md

 ## Usage
 Store a bot client token in the environment variable `KOAKUMA_TOKEN`, then `python3 koakuma.py` to run the bot.
-Specify this token in a `.env` file and use `docker-compose up` to run in Docker.
+Specify this token in a `.env` file and use `docker-compose up` to run in Docker; shut down with `docker-compose stop`.

 ## Gameplay
 * Type `!start` to begin the game.